stanfordnlp/CoreNLP/_pages/human-languages.md

 | Coreference |    | ✔  | ✔ |  |  |     |
 | Open IE |    |   | ✔ |  |  |     |

-To get CoreNLP to work with another human language, you need a language pack of appropriate models for that language.
-You can find them on Maven Central or on [the download page](download.html).
-You could then manually specify to use all those resources, but that is impractical.
-You also want to have a properties file appropriate for the language that you are processing.
-A default one is included with the models jar for each language.
-You can override individual properties on the command-line, as usual, or make a customized language-specific properties file appropriate to your processing needs.

-Below are a few examples of commands for processing text in different languages.
-Many of the other languages do not have all the components that are available for English.
-Also note that at the moment for Chinese you use `segment` rather than `tokenize`.
-We'll aim to unify them eventually

 #### Models

 To run Stanford CoreNLP on a supported language, you have to include the models jar for that language in your CLASSPATH.